mi-kas/webDICOM/README.md

 # webDICOM

-Implementation of a web-based DICOM viewer as part of my Bachelor's thesis.
+Implementation of a web-based (JavaScript and HTML5 only) DICOM viewer as part of my Bachelor's thesis.
 Following features will be implemented:
 - Loading and displaying DICOM images by specifying files or a directory
 - Scrolling through the images
 - Changing the windowing function
 - Zoom
 - Move
 - Panning
-- Gallery view as a ribbon on the bottom
 - Displaying patient information in the corners

-- 3D view with webGL
+The user can upload a folder with DICOM images.
+The files are then parsed and sorted by patient's name & series description and viewed in a tree view.
+By clicking on a series, the images are displayed in the viewer.

 ##Visualization
-The visualisation of DICOM images is done with HTML5 <canvas> and WebGL.
+The visualisation of DICOM images is done with the HTML5 <canvas> element.

 ##Browser support
-Any WebGL and HTML5 enabled browser should work.
-Tested with Chrome, Firefox and Safari (Mac OS X).
-But best performance and user expierence with Google Chrome v25.
+Best performance and user expierence with Google Chrome.
+HTML5 Upload Folder (webkitdirectory) works only with Chrome.
+Other browsers accept multiple files.

 ##Status
 There is still work in progress, but basic functionality is in place.
 TODOs include:
 - compressed DICOMs (JPEG, JPEG2000, JPEG-LS)
 - WebGL visualisation
-- Patient data
 - Gallery view

 ##Demo
-A demo of my work so far can be found [here](http://mi-kas.github.com/webDICOM/).
+A demo can be found [here](http://mi-kas.github.com/webDICOM/).